-Tiny Island, Giant Pleasures on Gilligan’s Island
+Tiny Island, Fun to explore on Gilligan’s Island

-While doing research for a recent trip to the south-west of Puerto Rico, I found that a day trip to Gilligan’s Island was on everyone’s "must-do" list.
+While doing research for a trip to the south-west of Puerto Rico, I found that a day trip to Gilligan’s Island was on everyone’s "must-do" list.
 Gilligan’s Island (the official name is Cayo Aurora) is a little speck of land about a mile off the coast of Guánica.
 It’s popular with locals and tourists who want to "get away" from civilization for a few hours.

 The Island